Dual Diagnosis Treatment Toledo, IL

 Services provided:

-• Co-occurring substance abuse and pain treatment and dual diagnosis treatment
+• Co-occurring substance abuse and pain treatment and co-occurring addiction and mental health treatment

 • Inpatient treatment for drug/alcohol addiction and mental health diagnosis